Scouting and Guiding in Australia: International and ethnic Scout and Guide organisations operating in Australia

-British Scouts – The Scout Association of Australia and its state branches are each branch corporations of The Scout Association of the United Kingdom and, until 1976, admitted only British Subjects to membership and programs and other nationalities only on special conditions and approval.
+British Scouts – The Scout Association of Australia and its state branches began as branch corporations of The Scout Association of the United Kingdom and, until 1976, admitted only British Subjects to membership and programs and other nationalities only on special conditions and approval.
 After 1976 British subjects continued to be automatically admitted to membership while foreign subjects including residents were still subject to special conditions and approval.

 A number of scout organisations for non-British subjects, including "Scouts-in-exile" from Ukraine, Baltic States, Russia, Hungary and Poland, were formed in the 1940s.
 Other exile associations were formed in the 1950s.
 Groups from the Hellenic Scouts and the Maltese Scouts organizations also formed during the 1950s.